 We may collect the following personal information directly from you:

-We may automatically collect the following information (some may be personal information) about your use of Our Sites or Services through cookies, web beacons, and other technologies:
+We may automatically collect the following information (including some personal information) about your use of Our Sites or Services.Device and Usage Information:

 We may use your information, including your personal information, for the following purposes:

 We do not authorize these third parties to use your data for purposes other than for which it has been provided, and do not authorize these third parties to disclose that information to unauthorized parties or use that information for their direct marketing purposes.

-You may modify your personal information that you have submitted by logging into your account and updating your profile information, contacting us at email@example.com.
+You may modify your personal information that you have submitted by logging into your account and updating your profile information, or contacting us at email@example.com.
 Please note that copies of information that you have updated, modified, or deleted may remain viewable in cached and archived pages of the Site for a period of time.

 We may communicate with you via email if you purchase products or services from us.
 For example, we may email you to confirm and otherwise facilitate your purchase, send you information about changes to our products and/or services, and, if applicable, send you notices and other disclosures as required by law.
 Generally, you cannot opt-out of these informational communications.